project-leek/project-leek/docs/Build.md

-# How to build your own leek-box?
+# How to build your own Leek-Box?

 This guide should help everybody to build and setup an own version of the leek-box.